 Sorika works are held in the collections of the British Library, The Museum of Fine Arts, Houston and the Royal College of Art.

 Gareth McConnell (b.
 1972, Northern Ireland) is an artist and publisher living in London.
 He is founder and editor in chief of Sorika (est. 2013) an ongoing collaborative art project and print sales company.
 His work is the subject of seven monographs, numerous anthologies and is held in art collections including UBS, British Council and The Museum of Fine Arts, Houston.
 His artist book Close Your Eyes was named one of the top photo books of the year by The New York Times Magazine and American Suburbs X. He has edited, reworked and published the work of a number of other artists and writers such as Chris Wilson, Tom Wood and Mark Cawson, and co-published A New Concise Reference Dictionary and Glossary of Usage Terms and Subjects in Contemporary Art by Neal Brown with Art Review.
 He is a long-term contributor to The New York Times Magazine, Dazed & Confused and AnOther Magazine.
 His work has been featured and written about in internationally recognised art and news publications such as Aperture, Frieze, The Guardian and The Observer and has been included in major survey art shows.
 He has organised talks and events at major institutions including the Institute of Contemporary Arts, London where he co-curated the exhibition Smiler: Photographs of London.
 In 2021 he was commissioned by the Frieze Art Fair to create new artworks for all fair advertising and a special cover project for Frieze Week magazine.
-He has collaborated with brands including Gucci, Fendi, Dior and Chloe.
-Recent solo exhibitions include To The Beat Of The Drum, Ulster Museum, 2021.
+Recent solo exhibitions include The Brighter The Flowers, The Fiercer The Town, Seen Fifteen, 2022 To The Beat Of The Drum, Ulster Museum, 2021.
 Recent group shows include Portrait of Northern Ireland: Neither an Elegy nor a Manifesto, Goldenthread Gallery, Belfast 2021 and Entre Amis Quatre, French Riviera, London 2021.
-Forthcoming solo shows include Seen Fifteen, London 2022.
-Forthcoming group shows include The State Russian Museum & Exhibition Centre, St Petersburg 2022.
 He has spoken about his work at numerous academic and cultural institutions including Tate Modern and The National Portrait Gallery, London.